bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 If your template's changing every five seconds, that's a little extreme, but we'll go with it.
 We need to validate the Coinbase split.
 So we basically have to deconstruct the transaction again, make sure that everybody's being paid again, make sure the block's not stale.
-It has to meet the target of the proof of work that you promised us you were trying to meet, Because another aspect of this is you can set your own share target.
+It has to meet the target of the proof of work that you promised us you were trying to meet, because another aspect of this is you can set your own share target.
 You, again, are running the entire pool.
 So if you want to set your minimum difficulty at a million for a share, you can do that.
 But we have to be able to prove that you said that that was where you started, and that's where you got.